 Mental Health and Wellness

-Our staff cares tremendously about the mental health and overall wellbeing of our postdoctoral researchers.
-Click here to view and download our suggested General Wellness Tips for Postdocs.
-Both internal and external resources that are available to you.
+Our staff cares tremendously about the mental health and overall well-being of our postdoctoral researchers.
+Please view and download our suggested General Wellness Tips for Postdocs.
+Both internal and external resources are available to you.

 In response to COVID-19, GSAPP is offering phone and telepsychology services to help members of the Rutgers community obtain short term supportive therapy or facilitate referral to therapists in our network - please visit this webpage.

 FSAP provides comprehensive counseling and referral services to Legacy Rutgers postdocs.
 Through its collaboration with other university and community agencies, the Faculty and Staff Assistance Program promotes a supportive and harmonious workplace and recognizes the individual challenges and needs of Rutgers employees.

 For appointments, Legacy Rutgers Postdocs can call (866) 327-8242 (Offices in Newark/Piscataway/Voorhees), or email Marianne Kunze for more information.
 24-hour service is available for crisis and emergency contact by calling (848) 932-3956.

 An Employee Assistance Program (EAP) is a confidential counseling service that helps employees deal effectively with problems that may be affecting their well-being, their personal lives, and/or their job performance.
 RBHS postdocs can take advantage of this short-term counseling service.
 To learn more, visit this webpage or call 1-800-327-3678.

 This new support line offers emotional and therapeutic support during and following the COVID-19 pandemic to Rutgers staff, faculty members, and their families.
 Call Rutgers4U (1-855-652-6819).